BrianYang2013/Journey/README.md

 ## May, 2021
 * 2018: Machine-Learning-Notes repository turns into private per company request.
 I was ranked number 4 in IT, across the whole group and hundreds of PhDs.
 Not bad.
 Lesson learn: I missed the data leakage, and also mess up in the stacking.
 My bad.
+* 2018: Prepare for Master program.
+Unfortunately it was interrupped by an international assignment.
 * 2018 April: Give a speech to 500 IT on the company IT day, talk about my machine learning journey.
 Public speaking is always scary.
 * 2018 June to 2020 Feb: Back to APAC to rebuild APAC ERP analytics team in Malaysia, Kuala Lumpur.
 * 2020: Move back to the bay area, settle down, WFH, setup a Data Science resource pool in Canada, Missisauga.
-Prepare TOEFL and DS/ML master application
+* 2020: Resume my DS master application.
+3 applications, 3 offers.
-* 2021 Q1: Re-organization announced in the first week of Jan, and I am the only one left.
+* 2021 Jan to May: Re-organization announced in the first week of Jan, and I am the only one left.
 Super busy to make a smooth transition for the organizawtion change, rebuild the US ERP analytics team.

-* 2021 June to 2024 ??: Please reference my [AI master program journey @ JHU](https://github.com/BrianYang2013/JHU_AI_Journey).
+## 2021 June to 2024 ??:
+* Plan to record my journey in this separate repository: [AI master program journey @ JHU](https://github.com/BrianYang2013/JHU_AI_Journey).

 # Lesson learn
 * Focus on core skills.